Erin’s Recipe Rundown

 Make the Cupcakes

-- Preheat the oven to 350F.
-Line 2 cupcake pans with paper liners.
+- Preheat the oven to 350°F. Line two standard muffin pans with paper baking cups.

-- In a large bowl, whisk together the eggs, granulated sugar, brown sugar, vegetable oil, vanilla extract and pumpkin.
+- In a large bowl, whisk together the eggs, granulated sugar, brown sugar, oil, vanilla and pumpkin.

 - Add the dry ingredients to the pumpkin mixture and whisk together until smooth.

-- Bake for 20-22 minutes, until a toothpick inserted into the center of a cupcake comes out with a few moist crumbs.
+- Bake for 20-22 minutes, until a toothpick inserted in the center comes out mostly clean with a few moist crumbs.

 - Let the cupcakes cool for 5 minutes in the pan, then transfer to a wire rack to cool completely before frosting.